TiffanyChan614/odin-project-to-do-list/README.md

 - You can view all todo items or todo items by project.
 - You can minimize the sidebar.
 - You can search for todo items by title.
-- Todo items are saved in localStorage.
+- Todo items are saved in local storage.

 ## License